Skip to main content

 1 mentions Positive Neutral Negative

-The humor is praised for its originality and the amusing space-monks theme, which adds a unique and entertaining twist to the game.
+The humor in the game is appreciated for its novelty and the amusing space-monks theme, which adds a unique and entertaining twist.

 • emotional